Our Cornhole Wrap Application video, was designed for a brand-new installer. Also, a good review if you haven’t installed in a while.

 My detailed list of what I do before cornhole board wrap application:

-– I do the same before I applying polyurethane, especially the final coat
+– I do the same before I applying polyurethane, especially the final coat.
+NOTE: I apply (2 coats) of water-based polyurethane to my tops – (optional) protects boards and vinyl really sticks to it

-2. Vacuum the work bench and board tops where wrap (decal) application will occur to remove any dust.
+2. Vacuum your work bench and board tops, before wrap (decal) application to remove any dust

 – I do not use tack cloths because of the residue left behind, again personal preference

-7. I move wraps to my cleaned shop application area just a few minutes before application to prevent possible contamination
+6. I move wraps to my “dust free” shop a few minutes before application to prevent possible contamination

-8. WASH MY HANDS – any specs or chips of wood dust or dirt stuck on the adhesive side of the decal will show on the front side after applied.
+7. WASH MY HANDS – any specks or chips of wood dust or dirt stuck to the adhesive side of the wrap/decal will likely show on the front side after wrap is applied

-9. Before applying any firm pressure using a squeegee I always wipe wraps with a microfiber cloth to remove any possible dust.
+8. Before using a squeegee on a wrap, I always wipe wraps with a microfiber cloth to remove any possible dust

-– The better care you use means less chance for dust to get under your decals or on top to scratch the surface during the squeegee process.
+– The better care you use means less chance to scratch the surface during the squeegee process

-11. Yes, a bit more than necessary, but if I slip on any detail…I am still above average and installs turn out great!
+9. Yes, a bit more than necessary, but if I slip on any detail…I am still above average and installs turn out great every time!

-Hope this helps, kind of wordy…the what and why I do it the way I do.
+Hope this helps, a bit detailed…the what and why, I do it the way I do.

 Chris